Rapid model comparison of equations of state from gravitational wave observation of binary neutron star coalescences: Equation of state agnostic parameter estimation runs

-The waveform adopted in this paper is TaylorF2, which is a post-Newtonian non-precessing frequency domain waveform that includes tidal effects.
-As delineated earlier, the waveform terminates at ISCO \cite{Wade:2014vqa}.
-The choice of the termination frequency has negligible effect on the results since even for the most massive samples this termination frequency is safely outside the sensitivity window of the detectors.
-The choice of low frequency cutoff usually depends on the sensitivity of the detectors.
-For GW170817 the low frequency cutoff is 23\,Hz \cite{LIGOScientific:2019eut}, and we reduce the low frequency cutoff of GW190425 to 19.4\,Hz \cite{Abbott:2020uma}, due to the improvement of the sensitivity.

 The priors for mass and spin $(\chi)$ that we used for GW170817 are consistent with the priors presented in Ref.~\cite{LIGOScientific:2019eut}, specifically, we consider narrow and broad priors on masses and spins.
 Our choice of the narrow prior is based on BNS observed in our Galaxy.
 We assume component masses of BNS follow uncorrelated Gaussian distribution with mean $1.33\,M_{\odot}$ and standard deviation $0.09\,M_{\odot}$ \cite{annurev-astro-081915-023322}, and employ the sorting convention $m_2 \leq m_1$.
 The choice of the upper limit of spin in this case is $\chi \leq 0.05$, which is identical to Ref.~\cite{LIGOScientific:2019eut} and motivated from observational data of spin of NS in binary systems that will merge in Hubble time.
 For the broad prior, the masses are uniformly distributed between $0.7\,M_{\odot}$ and $3.0\,M_{\odot}$.
 Again, following Ref.~\cite{LIGOScientific:2019eut}, we choose the prior on $\chi$ in this case is uniformly distributed between 0 and 0.7.
 For GW190425, a high-mass BNS with total mass $\sim 3.4\,M_{\odot}$ and chirp mass $\sim 1.44\,M_{\odot}$ \cite{Abbott:2020uma, gw190425}, we only employ the broad prior, identical to what was used for the broad prior runs for GW170817.
+Finally, the choice of low frequency cutoff usually depends on the sensitivity of the detectors.
+For GW170817 the low frequency cutoff is 23\,Hz \cite{LIGOScientific:2019eut}, and we reduce the low frequency cutoff of GW190425 to 19.4\,Hz \cite{Abbott:2020uma}, due to the improvement of the sensitivity.

 In the injection study discussed in Sec.~\ref{sec:stacking}, we inject GW170817-like BNS with $(1.4, 1.4)\,M_{\odot}$ at different distances 40\,Mpc, 70\,Mpc, 100\,Mpc, 130\,Mpc, and 160\,Mpc to test how the results vary with respect to signal-to-noise ratio.
 The $\tilde{\Lambda}$ and $\delta\tilde{\Lambda}$ for injections are computed using the APR4\_EPP equation of the state, and we use TaylorF2 both for the injected waveform and the waveform used for recovery.